-The increased reach of private equity, consolidation and insurance companies have fundamentally changed the way that orthopedic care, and healthcare in general, is being delivered, according to Louis Levitt, MD.
+The increased expansion of private equity, hospital consolidation and insurance companies have fundamentally changed the way that orthopedic care, and healthcare in general, is being delivered.
+Each operates with a business-first incentive structure that has, in many cases, pushed patient experience, physician autonomy and affordability to the margins, according to Louis Levitt, MD.

-More physicians are working outside of private practice, and the physicians who remain in private practice are having to find new revenue streams to make up for declining reimbursements.
+More physicians are working outside of private practice, and those who remain in private practice are having to find new ways to capture patients and develop revenue streams to make up for declining reimbursements.

 Dr. Levitt, who is vice president of The Centers for Advanced Orthopaedics and chief medical officer of MedVanta, recently connected with Becker’s to talk about the business of medicine versus the business of care delivery.